-Big Lottery Fund is committed to ‘accessibility’ - making our websites easy to use by people, whatever their abilities or disabilities.
-This reflects BIG’s mission “to bring improvements to communities and the lives of people most in need”.
+We are committed to ‘accessibility’ - making our websites easy to use by people, whatever their abilities or disabilities.
+This reflects Big Lottery Fund’s mission “to bring improvements to communities and the lives of people most in need”.

 Customise your experience